digiline-io/Secret-IDE-Plugin/README.md

 ## Creating a common SNIP721 Contract from a Form based GUI

 At the project start screen, instead of clicking 'Secret Network Contract', open the project named, 'Secret Network SNIP721 Contract'.
-Now you will see a form that provides all options for creating SNIP721 contract, also knowns commonly as NFTs.
+Now you will see a form that provides all options for creating SNIP721 contract, also known commonly as NFTs.

 ## Reporting Issues
-Please report any issues on [our github](https://github.com/digiline-io/Secret-IDE-Plugin) using the issue templates we defined.s
+Please report any issues on [our github](https://github.com/digiline-io/Secret-IDE-Plugin) using the issue templates we defined.

 ## Intellij IDEA vs. VSCode
 This question is asked very often; IntelliJ IDEA is an IDE while VSCode is a good text editor.
 IntelliJ IDEA provides a lot of features that make development easier once you're used to it, this includes but is not limited to:

 - Better Rust support out-of-the-box with the rust plugin
 - Better Intellisense, the IDE analyzes the code in real time, it understands the code, making development much easier